Multidimensional Treatment Foster Care (MTFC)

 - Fewer subsequent arrests 12 months after baseline

-- Less other drug use at 12 months and tobacco, marijuana, and other drug use at 12 and 18 months post-program
+- Less self-reported other drug use at 12 and 18 months, and tobacco and marijuana use at 18 months post-program

 - Fewer violent offense referrals (21% in MTFC vs. 38% of Controls) two years after enrollment